Soybean Market

 Institutional content

-Soybean prices are trading higher this Wednesday on the Chicago Board of Trade, continuing the strong performance seen the previous day.
-Three factors explain this movement: rising oil prices, driven by the escalating conflict between the U.S., Israel, and Iran; the prospect that China will resume buying more U.S. soybeans, with a meeting between representatives of the two countries scheduled for this weekend; and the weakening of the dollar, which makes U.S. products more competitive in the international market.
-The rise in prices, however, is being held in check by the ample supply of soybeans on the global market.
+Soybean prices are up this Wednesday on the Chicago exchange, maintaining the previous day's strong performance.
+Three factors explain this trend: rising oil prices, driven by the escalating conflict between the U.S., Israel, and Iran; the prospect of China resuming increased purchases of American soybeans, with a meeting between representatives of both countries scheduled for this weekend; and the depreciation of the dollar, which enhances the competitiveness of American products in the international market.
+However, the price increase is tempered by the substantial global availability of the grain.

-The main event of the week was the release of the U.S. Department of Agriculture (USDA) monthly report yesterday (the 10th), which held a few surprises.
-The agency maintained its estimate for Brazilian production at 180 million tons—higher than market expectations—and did not change its projection for surplus stocks in the United States, which was also higher than analysts’ expectations.
-On the global front, world production was slightly reduced.
-As for Argentina, the cut in the production estimate was larger than expected.
+The week's main event was the release of the U.S. Department of Agriculture (USDA) monthly report yesterday (10), which presented several surprises.
+The agency maintained its estimate for Brazilian production at 180 million tons, exceeding market expectations, and did not alter the projection for surplus stocks in the United States — also higher than analysts' forecasts.
+Globally, world production was slightly reduced.
+For Argentina, however, the cut in the production estimate was more significant than anticipated.